John Garrison (author): Career

 Garrison's writing centers on themes of identity, language, and memory.
 His book Glass was one of the first books in the Object Lessons series and explores how the material—from mirrors to the telescope to the camera lens—has shaped how humans relate to themselves and to others.
 His thinking on the cultural history of this material has also been featured in The Atlantic and on the Colin McEnroe Show, an NPR podcast hosted by Colin McEnroe.
 In Shakespeare and the Afterlife, he explores how human fantasies about what comes after death ultimately reflect anxieties and desires of people in the present moment.
 Shakespeare at Peace, co-written with Kyle Pivetti, contemplates how possibilities for sustainable peace might be traced to ideas in Renaissance literature.
 With Pivetti, he is co-editor of the scholarly book series Spotlight on Shakespeare.
+In The Pleasures of Memory in Shakespeare's Sonnets (2023), Garrison explores how the poems showcase the intertwined nature of desire and recollection.

 Beyond his non-fiction writing, Garrison also publishes creative work, and in 2004 he was a finalist for the James White Award for short fiction.
 In addition to being named a Guggenheim Fellow, he has received two fellowships from the National Endowment for the Humanities.